cover

 Abstract

-There is scarcity of academic research that presents effective frameworks for addressing intimate partner violence (IPV) harm to children.
-This study investigates the negative effects of IPV on children who witness IPV incidents and assesses the intervention of value to mitigate these outcomes.
+There is a lack of academic research that presents effective frameworks for addressing the harm of intimate partner violence (IPV) on children.
+This study investigated the negative effects of IPV on children who witness IPV incidents and assessed the proper interventions in mitigating these outcomes.
 This was a qualitative study using purposive sampling of IPV victims abused in the children’s presence.
-These victims underwent counseling at Bapong Crisis Center in Bapong village, South Africa.
-Semi-structured interviews were held, and data was analysed using thematic content analysis.
+These victims underwent counseling at the Bapong Crisis Center in Bapong village, South Africa.
+Semi-structured interviews were held, and data were analyzed using thematic content analysis.
 IPV-exposed children risk anxiety, aggression, attachment issues, and academic and relationship struggles.
 There should be effective interventions that include trauma-informed care, caregiver support programs, and community awareness campaigns to reduce symptom severity.
 A coordinated strategy integrating professional training, policy reform, and child-centered psychosocial support is needed to break IPV cycles.
 Future research should prioritize culturally adaptive interventions and longitudinal tracking.

 Academic Journal of Psychology and Counseling Vol. 6 No. 2 (2025): May 2025 - October 2025